 - Horses diagnosed with respiratory diseases such as COPD or RAO will benefit from supplementation with additional antioxidants such as those provided by Farmalogic Melox.

-Accute (sudden, severe) diarrhea can be caused by bacterial or fungal toxins in mouldy hay, lush pasture, old or poorly stored grain, feeding too much grain, sudden changes in diet or stress and use of painkillers.
+Accute (sudden, severe) diarrhea can be caused by feeding too much grain, sudden changes in diet, stress, use of painkillers and bacterial or fungal toxins in mouldy hay, lush pasture, old or poorly stored grain.

 Chronic (ongoing) diarrhea can be caused by sand in the digestive tract, intestinal worms or starch overload.
 If your vet is unable to diagnose the cause, try some or all of the following: